 After a day of various activities, it’s important to have a well-balanced nutrient-rich dinner.
-We asked triathlete and Master of Human Nutrition Kaisa Lehtonen for her recipes for success.
-This is what she had to say about the runner’s dinner.
+Here’s what triathlete and Master of Human Nutrition Kaisa Sali recommends as dinner for runners.
+Could this be the recipe for success?

 Dinner is when you don’t have to think about how fast your tummy can handle the meal.
 It’s the best time of the day to have a larger amount of dietary fiber, fat and protein rich foods.

 To optimize recovery during the night, your dinner should include a good amount of protein rich food with all the essential amino acids.
 Good options are meat, fish, dairy products or beans.
 A runner’s dinner should also include some carbohydrates to fill up the muscle glycogen stores for the next day’s activities and you never should forget the fats as getting enough of fat is very important for example for hormonal function and immunity.